-The 2000-2008 time period was chosen due to data constraints.
+The 2000-2009 time period was chosen due to data constraints.
 In 1997, the industry classification system changed from Standard Industrial Codes (SIC) to the North American Industrial Classification System (NAICS).
 The New York State Department of Labor did not publish data using NAICS until 2000.
 The SIC and NAICS system are not consistent, making comparison of data prior to 2000 a challenge.

-Although the 2000-2008 period is short, there are some major events that it captures.
+Although the 2000-2009 period is short, there are some major events that it captures.
 In 2000, when the first sets of data were collected, the national economy was in a boom.
 The high-technology sectors were growing, unemployment was very low and wages and wealth creation were high.
-In 2001, the economy experienced a slight recession and the technology boom slowed.
+In 2008, the economy experienced a recession as a result of declining real estate prices and an increase in the price of oil.
+Large decreases in employment followed in the years after and only recently have we begun to see job growth nationally.
 This time period helps to serve as an indicator of where the regional economy is, where it was and how it compares to the state and the nation.
 This economic profile should be used with future CEDS to further measure change.